 Junk journals are different from scrapbooks because they are not only used for photos.
 Besides memory keeping, junk journals can be adapted for almost anything.

 If you want to keep track of your finances then you can use a junk journal as a budgeting book.
-Instead of photos or maps, you can use a junk journal to log your finances, store your receipts, bills, or even wrappers.
+Instead of photos or maps, you can use a junk journal to log your finances, and store your receipts, bills, or even wrappers.

 Why is it Called a Junk Journal?